adzialocha/osc-js/README.md

 Import the library `const OSC = require('osc-js')` or add the script `dist/osc.js` or `dist/osc.min.js` (minified version) for usage in a browser.

+To build the library with Webpack or similar tools without errors, use the `alias` configuration and point the module to `node_modules/osc-js/lib/osc.browser.js`.
+Read more about bundling issues here: [Webpack Bundling](https://github.com/adzialocha/osc-js/wiki/Webpack-bundling).

 ## Plugins

 osc-js offers a plugin architecture for extending it's networking capabilities.
 The library comes already with four built-in plugins.
 This is propably all you will ever need for your OSC applications: